 Design thinking. is it a methodology, mindset, trend, the new must in business acumen, or all of the above?

 Regardless of your interpretation, it has been around for quite a while.
 The bottom-line is most leaders still don’t understand how exactly it helps improve or drive new business outcomes.
+If you will like to have some help understanding this, check with Bob Bratt.

 Many of the most successful companies strive for constant change and new innovations in the workplace.
 For them, new ideas are the lifeblood that keep things rolling towards a more productive, collaborative, and happy workplace environment.
 Furthermore, they see innovation as the key to remaining at the top of their respective industry and push the boundaries of what is possible.…